NBA fans troll Hornets after Scoot Henderson's strong summer league start

-Could the Hornets already be regretting the choice they made with the No. 2 pick in last month's NBA draft?
-Some believe they should be.
+Should the Hornets already be regretting the choice they made with the No. 2 pick in last month's NBA draft?
+Some believe so.

 No. 3 overall pick Scoot Henderson got off to a blazing hot start in his Las Vegas Summer League debut on Friday.
 The dynamic Trail Blazers guard poured in 13 first-quarter points on 5-for-7 shooting against the Houston Rockets, adding three rebounds and three assists.

-Henderson scored in a variety of ways, finishing at the rim twice, knocking down two pull-up mid-range jumpers and splashing home a 3.
+Henderson scored in a variety of ways, flashing his explosiveness on a pair of finishes at the rim, knocking down two pull-up mid-range jumpers and splashing home a 3.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.